Wiki · Concept · Last reviewed July 1, 2026

 That rule addresses a common agent failure mode: a tool URL is discovered at runtime, but the token is minted as if all tools behind the same authorization server are interchangeable.
 If the requested resource is explicit, the authorization server can issue a token for that destination and the resource server can reject tokens aimed elsewhere.

 Resource indicators do not decide whether the agent's instruction is safe.
-A malicious prompt can still ask an agent to request access to the wrong server, and a resource server can still be compromised.
+A malicious prompt can still ask an agent to request access to the wrong server, a compromised tool description can try to steer the endpoint, and a legitimate sender can still make an unsafe request.
 The point is narrower: the token request should carry the destination boundary instead of leaving it implicit in prose, UI state, or model-generated code.

 Governance and Safety